Michae1CC/reading-notes/Patterns of Enterprise Software/Ch 10 - Data Source Architectural Patterns.md

 - The problem with a rich constructor is that you have to be aware of cyclic references

 - The primary occasion for using a Data Mapper is when you want the database schema and the object to evolve independently.
 The most common case for this is with a Domain Model.

+### Creating an Empty Object

+pg 181

+- There are two basic approaches for loading an object
+	- 1 - Create a fully valid object with a constructor
+	- 2 - Create an empty object and load it with the setters later